13 Jan 2026

 Ask for support

-There’s nothing wrong with asking for help and support — which plays a massive role in our wellbeing.
+There’s nothing wrong with asking for help and support — which plays a massive role7 in our wellbeing.
 In fact, it’s healthy to do so.
 Maybe a friend can help you clean or show up just to be supportive while you clean.
 Maybe you can have them on a video or phone call while you clean.
 And if you have the means, and cleaning feels too overwhelming, by all means, hire a professional cleaner.
 They can provide you with a baseline clean that can be easier for you to keep that way in the long run.

 Celebrate small wins and be kind to yourself